Z323323/Complex-numbers-background/README.md

 \displaystyle \sin(B\hat{A}C) = \frac{\overline{BC}}{1} = \overline{BC}
 ```

-which clarifies why this 'theorem' could be strange at first.
-I used quotes because this equality strictly derives by the meaning of $\sin$ and $\cos$ functions, there are not complex formulas or steps involved.
-Having said so, we have
+which clarifies why this theorem could be strange at first.
+We have

 ```math
 \displaystyle \sin(B\hat{A}C) = \frac{\overline{BC}}{\overline{AB}}